Formalising Ordinal Partition Relations Using Isabelle/HOL: Formalising Larson's proof

 Larson's next result states that for every infinite set~$N$, there is a set $X\subseteq W$ of order type~$\omega^\omega$ such that for any $\{x,y\} \subseteq X$, there is an $l$ such that $\{x,y\}$ has form~$l$ and if $l>0$ then $[n_l] < i(\{x,y\}) \subseteq N$.
 Her proof is slightly longer than a page and the full formalisation is about 1700 lines long.
 Of this, approximately 400 concern the construction and properties of the sequences, with a further 400 for the order type calculation and about 600 lines to formalise the last paragraph of the proof (nine lines of text).
 Recall that \isa{[X]\isactrlbsup 2\isactrlesup} denotes the set of all two element subsets of~$X$. \begin{isabelle} \isacommand{proposition}\ lemma\_3\_8:\isanewline \ \ \isakeyword{assumes}\ "infinite\ N"\isanewline \ \ \isakeyword{obtains}\ X\ \isakeyword{where}\ "X\ \isasymsubseteq \ WW"\ "ordertype\ X\ (lenlex\ less\_than)\ =\ \isasymomega \isasymup \isasymomega "\isanewline \ \ \ \ \isakeyword{and}\ "\isasymAnd U.\ U\ \isasymin \ [X]\isactrlbsup 2\isactrlesup \ \isasymLongrightarrow \ \isasymexists l.\ Form\ l\ U\ \isasymand \isanewline \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (l>0\ \isasymlongrightarrow \ [enum\ N\ l]\ <\ inter\_scheme\ l\ U\ \isasymand \isanewline \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ List.set\ (inter\_scheme\ l\ U)\ \isasymsubseteq \ N)" \end{isabelle}

 The lemmas described above constitute the main body of Larson's development.
 Building on them, the main theorem can be formally proved with just 360 lines of code.
 The formulation below---in terms of the lexicographic ordering on~$W$---trivially leads to the standard formulation in terms of the ordinal $\omega^\omega$.
-The proof begins by assuming a partition $f$ of the set $[W]^2$.
-The construction of the set~$W'$ and the work necessary to effectively identify the sets $W$ and~$W'$ takes up about 200 lines.
-The result of this construction is a partition~$f'$ of $[W]^2$ that assigns the colour 0 to all pairs of sequences in $W$ of the same length: a condition necessary to make the proof go through.